-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education. ^(Core)

+- 1.8.a.
+The Sponsoring Institution must provide the broad range of facilities and clinical support services required to provide comprehensive care of the full spectrum of adult and pediatric patients. ^(Core) - 1.8.b.
+Adequate clinical and teaching space must be available, including meeting rooms, classrooms, examination rooms, computers, visual and other educational aids, medical and electronic resources to achieve all of the required educational outcomes, and office space.
 (Core)

-- 1.8.a.
-The Sponsoring Institution must provide the broad range of facilities and clinical support services required to provide comprehensive care of the full spectrum of adult and pediatric patients.
-(Core) - 1.8.b.
-Additional services should include those for cardiac catheterization, bronchoscopy, gastrointestinal endoscopy, non-invasive cardiology studies, pulmonary function studies, hemodialysis, and imaging studies, including radionuclide, ultrasound, fluoroscopy, angiography, computerized tomography, and magnetic resonance imaging.
-(Detail)

 - 1.8.c.
-Adequate clinical and teaching space must be available, including meeting rooms, classrooms, examination rooms, computers, visual and other educational aids, medical and electronic resources to achieve all of the required educational outcomes, and office space for teaching staff.
-(Core) - 1.8.d.
-In addition to an emergency facility providing care for adults, there must be an emergency facility that specializes in the care of pediatric patients and that receives pediatric patients who have been transported via the Emergency Medical Services system.
+In addition to an emergency facility providing care for adults, there must be an emergency facility that specializes in the care of pediatric patients and that receives pediatric patients who have been transported via the Emergency Medical Services system. ^(Core) - 1.8.d.
+Appropriate in-person or virtual consultations, including those done using telecommunication technology, must be available in settings in which residents work.
 (Core) - 1.8.e.
-There should be services available from other health care professionals such as nurses, social workers, case managers, language interpreters, and dieticians.
-(Detail) - 1.8.f.
-Consultations from other clinical services should be available in a timely manner in all care settings where the residents work.
-All consultations should be performed by or under the supervision of a qualified specialist.
-(Detail) - 1.8.g.
-The program should provide residents with access to training using simulation.
-(Detail) - 1.8.h.
+The program must provide residents with training using simulation to support resident education and patient safety. ^(Core)

+Specialty-Specific Background and Intent: The Review Committees do not expect each program to own a simulator or to have a simulation center.
+"Simulation" is used broadly to mean learning about patient care in settings that do not include actual patients.
+This could include objective structured clinical examinations (OSCEs), standardized patients, patient simulators, or electronic simulation of resuscitation, procedures, and other clinical scenarios.

+1.8.f.
 The program must provide access to an electronic health record.
+(Core)

+Specialty-Specific Background and Intent: An EHR can include electronic notes, orders, and lab reporting.
+Such a system also facilitates data reporting regarding the care provided to a patient or a panel of patients.
+It may also include systems for enhancing the quality and safety of patient care.
+An EHR does not have to be present at all participating sites and does not have to include every element of patient care information.
+However, a system that simply reports laboratory or imaging results does not meet the Review Committee's expectations for an EHR.

-In the absence of an existing electronic health record, institutions must demonstrate institutional commitment to its development, and progress towards its implementation.
-(Core) - 1.8.i.
-The program must provide a volume, variety, and complexity in diagnoses and age, from infants to geriatric patients, sufficient for residents to achieve all of the required educational outcomes.
-(Core) - 1.9.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: - 1.9.a. access to food while on duty; (Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; (Core)
+- 1.8.g.
+The program must provide residents with an adequate patient population representative of both the broad spectrum of clinical disorders and medical conditions managed by internists and pediatricians, and of the community being served. ^(Core) - 1.9.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: - 1.9.a. access to food while on duty; ^(Core) - 1.9.b. safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)